tranhuynh23/tranhuynh23.github.io/_pages/research.md

 ---------
 [Job Market Paper]

-Description: I examine how local newspaper closures affect discrimination against minority borrowers in the US mortgage lending market.
-A long line of literature has found that, despite similar credit scores and loan characteristics, black and Hispanic applicants are more likely to be denied loans or pay higher interest rates than white applicants.
+Description: I examine how local newspaper closures affect discrimination against minority borrowers in the US mortgage market.
+A long line of literature has found that despite similar creditworthiness and loan characteristics, black and Hispanic applicants are more likely to be denied loans or pay higher interest rates than white applicants.
 I depart from the literature by examining how shocks to local media coverage (e.g., the closure of local newspapers) affect such discrimination.
 Recent research shows that local newspapers effectively monitor corporate fraud and mitigate information frictions in lending.
 Based on the existing evidence, I hypothesize that a decline in local media coverage will likely exacerbate the interest rate gap between minority and non-minority borrowers in mortgage lending.

 Working Paper